Tolc-Software/frontend.swift/README.md

 ## Building ##

 `frontend.swift` can be built on Linux, MacOS, and Windows.
+The tests however rely on MacOS specific headers (e.g. `Foundation`) and is only built there.
 See the [CI pipelines for more platform specific information.](./.github/workflows/).

 Here is a general overview: